John Cayley, with Giles Perring, 2004, refactured for the web 2019

 NB: 'BordoFixed' truetype font retired.
 I've abandoned this font and reverted to Monaco (likely to be preinstalled on most Mac systems) for Mac playback, because access to this font seems to be intermittently broken by OS 10.6 Snow Leopard, which also threatens to make certain other features of QuickTime projects difficult of access (Midi, in particular).
 See this Apple Support article.

 There are, currently, four published versions of translation, the most developed version of which is translation5.
-The links below will open the work in a separate tab or window and they should still run in a browser with the QuickTime plugin (as of June 2011) although Apple it no supporting programmable, sprited QuickTime as it once did.
+For each version below, two links are given.
+One – click the icon – downloads the archive of a .mov file.
+Run these locally using QuickTime Player 7.
+The other links are deprecated.
+If you have a working QuickTime plugin installed, you will be able to open the works in a separate tab or window, using certain browsers.
 PLEASE NOTE AGAIN: that to have the intended audio experience of the piece, you should have downloaded and installed the sound fonts as described above.

 t r a n s l a t i o n 5 - In this version the audio correlative is performed in three voices from a set of three sung alphabets (German, French and English) using a similar harmonic scheme to that composed for translation3.
-Click the icon to launch in a browser tab, otherwise point QuickTime Player to: http://programmatology.shadoof.net/works/translation/translation5.mov.
+Click the icon to download.

 t r a n s l a t i o n 3 - This was the first published version of translation in which the audio correlative of the ambient text-generation was rendered by two bell instruments scanning the morphing texts.
-This version appears to be broken for current technologies and note, and the link from this page has been disabled.
+This version appears to be broken for current technologies.
+I've allowed it to be downloadable, for the record.

 t r a n s l a t i o n 6 - This version was produced in relation to a presentation at the conference 'Writing Europe,' Kyiv, Ukraine, June 28-July 2, 2005.
 In a workshop after the conference I introduced some of my working methods and principles to a small group of Ukrainian students and asked them to help me translate the Benjamin passages and incorporate a romanized Ukrainian text into translation.
 This is the result.
 As in the case of translation 5, German and English texts are provided with an audio correlative in two sung alphabets.
 Because I do not have recordings for the Ukrainian alphabet, the audio correlative for Ukrainian reverts to the bell-like sounds of translation 3.
-Click the icon to launch in a browser tab, otherwise point QuickTime Player to: http://programmatology.shadoof.net/works/translation/translation6.mov.
+Click the icon to download.

 Please note that there are technical problems with incorporating and displaying the Ukrainian version of the cyrillic alphabet because there are anomalies in the way that programmed QuickTime handles Unicode.
 Interested parties are encouraged to lobby Apple so that Unicode is handled better in the future. translations are not all equal in the worlds of networked and programmable media.